Stephen Danz & Associates.

 - Family and medical leave laws.
 The California Medical Leave Act and the Family and Medical Leave Act recognize that parents, spouses, and children may need time to provide from someone in the family who is sick or needs time to adjust to the new family.
 These laws, which our Monterey medical leave attorneys work to enforce, allow qualified employees the right to take unpaid time off to help family members in need.

 - California workers’ compensation Act.
 Our Monterey workers’ compensation lawyers advocate for workers who are injured due to a workplace accident or occupational disease.
-We work to help workers see the right doctors, get paid 2/3 of their average weekly wages while they’re not working, and get the hospitals, doctors, health device makers, and other health care companies paid for helping the worker get better.
+We work to help workers see the right doctors, get paid 2/3 of their average weekly wages while they’re not working.
+We help ensure that the injured employee get compensated for the hospitals, doctors, required health devices, and other health care companies paid for helping the worker get better.
 We help identify the worker’s injuries or illness as temporary or permanent and partial or fully disabling.
-Our lawyers assist in long-term settlements.
+Our lawyers assist in long-term settlements as well.

 - Other work injuries.
 We also represent employees in breach of contract issues, covenants that restrict their right to work in the same profession, and other labor issues.

 For help with any type of employment claim, our Monterey employment lawyers have the experience and resources to get justice.
 To speak with a caring attorney, please call

 877-789-9707 to schedule an appointment.